-Easter is one of the most popular holidays in Germany.
-After a cold and long German winter, Easter marks the eagerly anticipated season of spring.
-Many Americans might be surprised to find how many traditions come directly from German culture.
-Find out how to celebrate Easter in Germany as well as unusual German Easter traditions.
+Americans and other Westerners might be surprised how many traditions come directly from German culture.
+Find out how to celebrate Easter in Germany with the most popular Easter traditions.

 German Easter Traditions